kubedb/cli/docs/kubedb/init.md

 Create or upgrade unified operator for k8sdb databases.

 Examples:
-  # Create operator with version 0.1.0.
+  # Create operator with version canary.
-  kubedb init --version=0.1.0
+  kubedb init --version=canary

   # Upgrade operator to use another version.
-  kubedb init --version=0.2.0 --upgrade
+  kubedb init --version=canary --upgrade

 Options:
   -n, --namespace='default': Namespace name.
 Operator will be deployed in this namespace.